 - Evidence shows vaccines are sufficiently effective in reducing hospitalisations and deaths in those vaccinated

 - Infection rates don’t risk a surge in hospitalisations which would put unsustainable pressure on the NHS

 - The assessment of the risks is not fundamentally changed by new variants of concern

-- Wraparound care, including sport, for all children.
+- Wraparound care, including sport, for all children can recommence.

-- Recreation or exercise outdoors with household or one other person.
+- Recreation or exercise outdoors with household or one other person is permitted.

-From 29 March 2021, people can meet outdoors under the rule of six or two households will apply outdoors.
+From 29 March 2021, people can meet outdoors under the rule of six or two households.

 - Outdoor sport and leisure facilities may restart.

-- Organised outdoor sport allowed (children and adults)
+- Organised outdoor sport is allowed for children and adults.

 Phase two commences on Monday 12 April 2021.
 This phase sees the reopening of some sections of the indoor economy and more outdoor settings.